slowjams/AWS/Demystifying AWS.md

 * There is no nesting in group (group within group) and groups (just a container for users only, that's it) are not a true identity so they can't be referenced as a principal in a policy

-IAM role contains two kinds of polilcies:
+IAM role contains two kinds of polilcies: **Trust policy**: Who can assume the IAM role ; **Permission policy**: What does the role allow once you assume it

 **Trust Policy** (control who can assume the role), below is a trust policy, only trust policy has "Principal" section and the "Action" has to be "sts:AssumeRole"